 04. The Weather

-Sri Lanka is comfortable for visiting during most of the year.
+Sri Lanka is convenient for visiting during most of the year.

 The weather on the island is tropical, with high humidity, and the average temperature is 28 degrees Celsius.
 The weather is variable depending on the area of the island, and is generally divided between a “wet season” and a “dry season”.